vlOd2/SelfMusicBot/README.md

 ## ⚠ USING THIS IS AGAINST DISCORD'S TOS AND MAY GET YOUR ACCOUNT BANNED

 # 📌 Features
-- Robust
+- Robust (because it can only be hosted on one Discord server only)
 - Uses FFmpeg so it can play basically any file format with any codec
-- Less chances of it breaking because it can only be hosted on one Discord server only
 - Works on regular Discord accounts so you can play music on any Discord server without administrative permissions

 # 🔧 How to setup